-3. Control system
+3. Control System

+A self-motion control strategy is adopted in which the affected hand is controlled by commands from the unaffected hand so as to produce bilaterally symmetrical motions.
 Most disabled persons who need hand rehabilitation are disabled only on one side of the body.
 For example, cerebral stroke results in hemiplegia.
-Thus, a self-motion control strategy is adopted in which the affected hand is controlled by commands from the unaffected hand so as to produce bilaterally symmetrical motions.
-This strategy is selected from the following reasons:
+Thus, the self-motion control strategy will be efficient in that the user can excise with imaging training movement that the affected hand should perform through unaffected movement.